-- 25 Within this work we show that the mesospheric winds are affected by an expansion/shrinking of the upper atmosphere that takes place due to changes in the intensity of the solar radiation, which effects the density within the atmosphere.
-A reason, besides the solar cycle effect, is the annual movement of the Earth around the Sun, which leads to a shorter distance between both celestial bodies during the NH winter, and a longer distance during summer.
+Within this work we show that the mesospheric winds are affected by an expansion-shrinking of the upper atmosphere that takes place due to changes in the intensity of the solar radiation, which affects the density within the atmosphere.
+A reason for this, besides the solar cycle effect, is the annual movement of the Earth around the Sun, which leads to a shorter distance between both celestial bodies during the NH winter and a longer distance during summer.
 This leads to a shrinking/expansion of the atmosphere during the NH summer/winter.
-This shrinking effect takes mainly place in the upper atmosphere, where the amount - 30 of mass is small enough to be sensitive enough to changes to the intensity of solar radiation, as well as temperature changes.
-According to Stober et al. (2012) an increase of the neutral density together with a decrease of the zonal wind in the MLT region occurs.
-Based on these findings we showed that a theoretical density increase by 1% between 70 and 100 km leads to a decrease in the atmospheric rotation speed, within a defined layer, by up to 4 m/s.
-The influence of the Earth-Sun distance on the wind speed was further investigated using winds from four stations in total, whereby two stations are located at similar high latitudes for the northern and southern hemispheres.
+This shrinking effect mainly takes place in the upper atmosphere, where the amount of mass is small enough to be sensitive enough to changes to the intensity of solar radiation, as well as temperature changes.
+According to Stober et al. (2012) an increase in the neutral density together with a decrease in the zonal wind in the MLT region occurs.
+Based on these findings we showed that a theoretical density increase of 1 % between 70 and 100 km leads to a decrease in the atmospheric rotation speed, within a defined layer, of up to 4 m s^{-1} .
+The influence of the Earth-Sun distance on the wind speed was further investigated using winds from four stations in total, whereby two stations are located at similar high latitudes for the Northern and Southern Hemisphere.
 The other two meteor radar systems are located at the northern midlatitudes.
 Based on summer and winter mean wind, we found that during the perihelion, where the MLT expands, a decrease in the zonal wind speed for the respective location occurs together with an increase in the LOD.
-During the opposite aphelion, an increase in the
+During the opposite aphelion, an increase in the zonal wind occurs beside a decrease in the day length.

-- zonal wind occurs beside a decrease in the day length.
-Further, we showed that even after removing the seasonal and the 11 year solar cycle variations the zonal wind and the LOD (fluctuations in the length of a day) are connected.
-We showed the annual tendency evolution over the whole time period, with the result of an increasing LOD trend together with and more pronounced westward directed wind tendency for the middle latitude stations.
-This effect weakens at the polar station, which is on the one hand due to a smaller radius, which effects the - rotation speed of the atmospheric layer.
-On the other hand, there are further natural factors, as e.g., the gravity wave drag, who 10 strongly influence these tendencies.
-Further, we were only able to investigate the connection between these parameters on time scales which are at least one year.
-On shorter timescales a connection between the LOD and the winds cannot be figured out, the LOD consists of oscillations with at least half a year period and with the currently available data we are not able to fully resolve the superpositions of both parameters.
-Future work remains necessary to fully understand these effects when global - density data measurements are available.
-Additionally, in future work the estimation of a time lag between the LOD and the 15 winds needs to be considered.
+Further, we showed that even after removing the seasonal and the 11-year solar cycle variations the zonal wind and the LOD (fluctuations in the length of a day) are connected.
+We showed on the basis of annual timescales that an increase in the LOD occurs together with a stronger pronounced westward-directed wind for the middle latitude locations.
+This effect is weaker at the polar station and is, on the one hand, due to a smaller radius, which affects the rotation speed of the atmospheric layer.
+On the other hand, there are further natural factors, such as the gravity wave drag, that strongly influence these tendencies.
+Further, we were only able to investigate the connection between these parameters on timescales which are at least 1 year.
+On shorter timescales a connection between the LOD and the winds cannot be figured out: the LOD consists of oscillations with at least a 6month period and with the currently available data we are not able to fully resolve the superpositions of both parameters.
+Future work remains necessary to fully understand these effects when global density data measurements are available.
+Additionally, in future work the estimation of a time lag between the LOD and the winds needs to be considered.

 We want to mention that based on our findings a connection between the zonal wind and the LOD exists, which we explain by the variation of the available atmospheric density.
-Furthermore, we only compare global LOD data with local measurements, and within the MLT exists stronger geophysical effects which drives the wind regime at these altitudes.
+Furthermore, we only compare global LOD data with local measurements, and within the MLT stronger geophysical effects which drive the wind regime at these altitudes exist.
 Within this work we only want to point out this effect, and for closer investigations we need global longtime density data.